What will happen in the pilots?

 There are other forms of digital commons licensing, such as that for software, which have been studied widely.
 However, a digital commons made of personal data continue to be the subject of exploitation by big service providers.
-Creating and implementing new rules is will be used to solve this problem.
+DECODE will create and implement new rules that make alternatives possible.

 What are smart rules ?